FredoMkb/qkDiapo/README.md

 qkDiapo is a little slide-show jQuery plug-in.

-Description, download, usage and examples at : http://fredomkb.free.fr/qkdiapo/
+Demo, description, download, usage and examples at : http://fredomkb.free.fr/qkdiapo/